Port (circuit theory): One-ports

 Any two-pole circuit is guaranteed to meet the port condition by virtue of Kirchhoff's current law and they are therefore one-ports unconditionally.
-All of the basic electrical elements (inductance, resistance, capacitance, voltage source, current source) are one-ports, as is a general impedance.
+All of the basic electrical elements (inductors, resistors, capacitors, voltage sources, current sources) are one-port devices.

 Study of one-ports is an important part of the foundation of network synthesis, most especially in filter design.
 Two-element one-ports (that is RC, RL and LC circuits) are easier to synthesise than the general case.
 For a two-element one-port Foster's canonical form or Cauer's canonical form can be used.
 In particular, LC circuits are studied since these are lossless and are commonly used in filter design.

 Two-ports

 Linear two port networks have been widely studied and a large number of ways of representing them have been developed.
 One of these representations is the z-parameters which can be described in matrix form by;

 where Vn and In are the voltages and currents respectively at port n.
 Most of the other descriptions of two-ports can likewise be described with a similar matrix but with a different arrangement of the voltage and current column vectors.

 Common circuit blocks which are two-ports include amplifiers, attenuators and filters.